-The different layers of the soil strata shall be identified every foot or strata break at the discretion of the lab engineer of record using the American Association of State Highway Officials (AASHTO) classification system (ASTM D3282 [56], AASHTO M 145 [17]).
-Classification and test results shall be presented in a tabular format.
+Subgrade layers shall be identified every foot or stratum break at the discretion of the Consultant using the American Association of State Highway Officials (AASHTO) classification system (ASTM D3282 [56], AASHTO M 145 [17]).
+Classification and laboratory test results shall be presented in a tabular format.